 We know that planning the perfect baby shower can be a daunting task.
 Whether you’re the mommy-to-be or her best friend, it seems like everything’s been done before.
 Don’t let that get you down.
 Even though someone else came up with that awesome baby shower idea you saw on the internet, you can use it as inspiration for your own party.

 The experts at Mustela are here to provide the best inspiration possible.
-We’ve put together 15 unique baby shower ideas that will make for one unforgettable celebration.
+We’ve put together 19 unique baby shower ideas that will make for one unforgettable celebration.
 But before we get there, let’s start with the who, what, when, where, and why of baby showers.

 Why Have A Baby Shower?